-To study wind effect on ocean surface and to derive estimates of Ekman transport, we also use WS measurements derived from a Gill Anemometer mounted at the top of the saildrone mast, at 5 m height.
+To study the effect of the wind on the ocean surface and to derive estimates of Ekman transport, we use WS measurements derived from a Gill Anemometer mounted at the top of the saildrone mast, at 5 m height and averaged over a minute.
+In previous studies, saildrone WS measurements demonstrate a root mean square difference with in-situ measurements close to 0.6 m.s^{-1} (Gentemann et al., 2020).